 Raised bed gardens have no magical immunity to pests and disease, but the accessibility can make it easier to win the battle.
 Your first lines of defense are promoting healthy growth through proper mulching and watering and keeping a lookout for signs of infestation.
 Check under leaves for insect eggs and destroy them before they hatch.
 Bring in some recruits by attracting beneficial insects like lady beetles, lacewings and predatory wasps with companion plants in and around your raised beds.
 Good options include dill, fennel, coriander, Golden Alexanders, yarrow, sunflowers and goldenrods.

-Ready to get started with diy raised garden beds?
+Ready to get started with a diy raised garden bed?
 Find more details and videos on raised garden beds from the University of Maine Cooperative Extension Service or your local extension service.